Quick Comparison: Dyson V8 vs V11 - Spec & Test Overview

 The V11 can run for as much as 74 minutes with the Torque Drive attachment!
 No, that’s not a misprint.
 It’s the result of my test.

 The V8’s time is decent at 41 minutes, but that’s with the crevice tool.
-If you use the Direct Drive attachment, it goes down to 31 minutes.
+If you use the Direct Drive attachment, the time is reduced to 31 minutes.

 Can you replace the batteries of the Dyson V8 and V11?